Benjamin-Lawson23/create_Azure_virtual_machine/README.md

 <p>

 <h2>Step 5: Login to your Virtual Machine</h2>

 Search for virtual machines, click on your virtual machine and copy the virtual machine's public IP address.

 Using Microsoft Remote Desktop (download the app if you're using a Mac), add a PC using the IP address copied.

 Click on your virtual machine and login using your administrator username and password created in step 4.

-You have successfully created a virtual machine using Azure.
+You have successfully created a virtual machine using Azure!
 </p>
 <br />